 Keeping a good mix of both types of credit accounts contributes positively to your credit score.
 According to FICO, the perfect mix of credit is three revolving accounts for every one installment loan.

 The final category, which also contributes 10% to your FICO score, considers potential new obligations you may be taking on.
-Basically what it boils down to is credit score inquiries.
-What’s known as “hard” inquiries show up on your credit report whenever you apply for a loan, credit card or mortgage.
+Basically what it boils down to are credit score inquiries.
+What’s known as “hard” inquiries show up on your credit report whenever you apply for a loan, credit card, or mortgage.